Strategic Planning is only for the corporate world, not a small business owner right?

 - How big does the company need to be?
 (How much revenue does it need to be generating, how many employees does it need to have, what assets does the company need (i.e., building, office space, equipment)

 - Know Your Numbers: How much revenue do you need to be generating just to get by?
 How much revenue do you need to be profitable and pay yourself a decent salary that allows you to have extra?
 How much revenue do you need to be generating to live your ideal life?
 How much revenue do you need to be generating to hire your next employee?
 Knowing your numbers is going to the life blood of your business.
 For every goal you set, make sure you understand the numbers supporting it.

 - What kind of impact do you want your business to be making?
 What do you want the community saying about your company and its reputation?
 Why is this important?
 Without this in mind you are building your business on sand.
 You've heard the saying, one unhappy customer tells more people about their experience than a happy one.

 Set a date as to when your business will be at the point of achieving your dreams.
 We suggest setting a date no more than 5 years out if at all possible to give you something to stretch you.
 We all know that if it is not planned it is not happening.
 Set a clear target for yourself.

 Set Waypoints, Your Next Steps

 Chunk your goals down into smaller more manageable steps.
 Understanding where you want to go and what your business needs to look like to get you there, what is the next waypoint to get you closer to your goals?
 Is it a specific revenue amount?
 Is it to hire an employee, if so, how much revenue will you need?
 Is it to get a new location?
 And then what?
 What is your next one after that and so on.
 Then determine what your actions steps will be to achieve these waypoints.

-We hope you found this article helpful, if you would like to take this a step further, then join us for our next Strategic Planning workshop on January 10 in Richmond, Virginia.
-To find out more and to register, click below.
+We hope you found this article helpful, if you would like to take this a step further, check out our Strategic Planning Master Class.
+To find out more Click Here